Mental model: Reasoning with mental models

 People infer that a conclusion is valid if it holds in all the possibilities.
 Procedures for reasoning with mental models rely on counter-examples to refute invalid inferences; they establish validity by ensuring that a conclusion holds over all the models of the premises.
 Reasoners focus on a subset of the possible models of multiple-model problems, often just a single model.
 The ease with which reasoners can make deductions is affected by many factors, including age and working memory (Barrouillet, et al., 2000).
 They reject a conclusion if they find a counterexample, i.e., a possibility in which the premises hold, but the conclusion does not (Schroyens, et al. 2003; Verschueren, et al., 2005).

 Criticisms

-Scientific debate continues about whether human reasoning is based on mental models, versus formal rules of inference (e.g., O'Brien, 2009), domain-specific rules of inference (e.g., Cheng & Holyoak, 2008; Cosmides, 2005), or probabilities (e.g., Oaksford and Chater, 2007).
+Scientific debate continues about whether human reasoning is based on mental models and critical thinking, versus formal rules of inference (e.g., O'Brien, 2009), domain-specific rules of inference (e.g., Cheng & Holyoak, 2008; Cosmides, 2005), or probabilities (e.g., Oaksford and Chater, 2007).
 Many empirical comparisons of the different theories have been carried out (e.g., Oberauer, 2006).